WilliamAnt/Pipeline-Project-WA/README.md

 # Udacity Pipeline Project William Anthony

 The goal of this project is to develop a model that analyzes customer review data—including review text, customer age, product category, and other relevant features—to predict whether a customer would recommend a product.
-The project leverages machine learning pipelines to integrate and process numerical, categorical, and textual data, enabling accurate recommendation predictions.
+The project leverages machine learning pipelines to integrate and process numerical, categorical, and text data, enabling accurate recommendation predictions.

 ## Libraries Used
 The following python libraries were using in this project